 This wonderful story is recounted in the book, A Half Century Among the Siamese and the Lao: An Autobiography by Daniel McGilvary

 I have downloaded this book to read on my kindle on the long trip to North Carolina.
-I really want to know more how best to interact with a culture different from my own…and combine my science background with my faith in Jesus Christ.
+I really want to know more about how best to interact with a culture different from my own…and combine my science background with my faith in Jesus Christ.